Industry Insights: What’s New and Good to Know in Digital Banking

 Think you know all about online and mobile banking?
 There’s certainly enough ink (well, pixels) spilled on the subject every month.

 And yet, it’s a lot to keep up with.
 Below, we have uncovered a few new and interesting ideas we think merit attention, whether you use Alogent digital solutions or not.
 The first two are about digital banking in general, and the last three with mobile banking specifically.

-Full disclosure: Alogent acquired its own digital and mobile banking platform—known as Alogent Digital—a few months ago, and we’re just beginning a major launch.
+Full disclosure: Alogent acquired its own digital and mobile banking platform—known as Alogent Digital—and we’re hard at work on a major launch.
 So stay tuned.
 This foundational platform will round out our financial ecosystem, adding to our payments automation suites and our enterprise data/content/workload management solutions.

 7 Digital Banking Sins and How to Avoid Them.
 Financial Brand.
 A well-wrought primer on how not to do digital banking, in 7 easy lessons.
 We think the third is one of the most important: stop making account holders learn two different interfaces for online and mobile.

 Citibank: Mobile banking use is up 25% in the last year.
 Mobile Marketer.
 First, the big guns.
 It’s no surprise that this new Citibank survey finds that nearly a third of all US adults use their mobile deposit apps more than any other apps except weather and social media.
 Several other interesting growth markers are up as well.
 Not all banks, even large ones, have these results, but all are trending upward.

 How to Succeed in Mobile Banking Like Bank of America.
 Financial Brand.
 This article takes big-bank strategies into the realm of smaller institutions, using BofA’s customer relationship initiatives as a comparison.